Health & Student Information

 Medication Administration at School

-Washington State Law and Issaquah School District Policy require that schools have written authorization from a licensed healthcare provider and parent on file yearly when a child needs to take medication during the school day.
+Washington State Law and Issaquah School District Policy require that schools have written authorization from a licensed healthcare provider and parent/caregiver on file yearly when a child needs to take medication during the school day.
 All medication must be in the original pharmacy labeled container.
 Students who carry and self-administer medication must carry only one daily dose in an original pharmacy container.
 Please note students are not allowed to carry opioid reversal medications such as Narcan (naloxone) at any time on school grounds or at school events.

 Additional information and requirements related to the administration of medication at school may be found in District Regulations and Procedures 3416 and 3416P (Medication at School), 3417 and 3417P (Catheterization), 3419 and 3419P (Self-Administration of Asthma and Anaphylaxis Medications), and 3420 and 3420P (Anaphylaxis).